Back

 Tutoring apps

 Gist.
 It’s a subset of apps where students can find tutors and study with them on the platform.
-Students get a pool of teachers and filters which they can apply to find the perfect match.
+Students get a pool of teachers and filters that they can apply to find the perfect match.
 As soon as they find the teacher, they can schedule classes, discuss payment options, and later keep track of lessons and assignments.
 Tutors, in turn, get a reliable stream of clients.

 Example.
 Preply is a tutoring app with 32 thousand teachers from more than 185 countries.
 This platform is mostly associated with language learning.
-Students can book lessons, enter video calls, and do homework on the platform — no other services required.
+Students can book lessons, enter video calls, and do homework on the platform — no other services are required.
 If they want, they may also take vocabulary and grammar quizzes.
 This way, they further enrich their understanding of the studied language.

 Preply teacher profile